Docs Menu

 If you're using Colab, ensure that your notebook session's IP address is included in your Atlas project's access list.

-You must first set up the environment for this tutorial.
-Create an interactive Python notebook by saving a file with the .ipynb extension, and then run the following code snippets in the notebook:
+Set up the environment for this tutorial.
+Create an interactive Python notebook by saving a file with the .ipynb extension.
+This notebook allows you to run Python code snippets individually, and you'll use it to run the code in this tutorial.

 1